-The CISA Review Manual is valuable, but it is not sufficient.
+While the CISA Review Manual is available to you, it is not sufficient to prepare you for the CISA exam.
 Within its pages, you won’t find a way to identify your weak areas with the CISA exam content.
 Furthermore, it doesn’t equip you to develop your information systems knowledge from scratch.
-Consequently, most CISA candidates need a more interactive study experience to prepare them for the exam.
+Consequently, you’ll need a more interactive study experience to prepare you for the exam.

 For this reason, I recommend supplementing the CRM with a CISA review course.
 CISA review courses supply you with an assortment of study materials and support from CISA experts to ensure that you have everything you need to succeed on the exam.
 These courses start at the beginning of the exam concepts and then develop deeper until you’ve achieved complete comprehension.
 Additionally, CISA review courses test your knowledge with practice questions and exam simulations so you can familiarize yourself with the exam environment and improve your performance before you sit.

 Knowing that CISA candidates need more than the CRM, I’ve researched and interacted with some of the most popular CISA review courses on the market to help you find the best one for you.
 I don’t want you to waste your money on something that won’t meet your needs, so I’ve included my analysis of these courses in my CISA review course comparison.
 The CISA review courses I recommend the most is CISA SuperReview (with globally renowned CISA expert Allen Keele!).
 However, I also like Surgent CISA Review and Simplilearn CISA Review.